I’ve also produced 100+ freelance stories for The New York Times; here’s one of them, third-most-emailed of that day’s

-If you’d prefer individual coaching on any aspect of your writing — preparing a book proposal, marketing and promoting your non-fiction, blogging better — I’m happy to work with you by phone, email or Skype.
-I’ve satisfied clients from Australia, New Zealand, Canada, the U.S. and Europe.
+If you’d prefer individual coaching, I’m happy to work with you by phone, email or Skype, with many satisfied clients from Australia, New Zealand, Canada, the U.S. and Europe.
 Please email me at email@example.com; $225/hour with a one-hour minimum.

 Six of my posts have been Freshly Pressed; here’s the most recent, about why we need to say thank you.

 Of course, everything written on this site is copyright; links are fine, anything else requires my explicit permission!

 My newest book, a memoir, is about working in an upscale suburban mall for The North Face.
 It’s an honest and highly-detailed look into the nation’s third largest industry.
 You can read a sample of it here, and buy it here.
 Of course, it’s also available as an e-book.